 The mission of Bradford Teen Center, Inc. is to provide a safe, enjoyable environment where teenage youth are heard, encouraged, and empowered.
 The center will do this by offering after-school and out of school programs to stimulate creativity, enhance self-esteem, and develop social and educational skills; encouraging community awareness among teens through involvement in community service projects; fostering the development of leadership skills; and providing a safe location for social and recreational activities.

-The Bradford Teen Center was formed in 2018, by our director Patrick Peters.
+The Bradford Teen Center was formed in 2018, by Patrick Peters.
 Patrick has always been passionate about supporting youth in the community, and when he heard that the existing teen center was closing, he took on the task of starting another center for the youth in Bradford and the surrounding communities.
 The father of a teenage son himself, Patrick recognized the need for a safe place for teens to go.
-In October of 2018, a board of directors was formed and The Bradford Teen Center started working on this endeavor.
+In October of 2018, a board of directors was formed and The Bradford Teen Center was born.

 We asked for donations of items for The Hub, and the community answered with an outpouring of support!
 The Bradford Teen Center was able to outfit the new space with furniture, cooking appliances, books, air hockey table, ping pong, movies, Xbox 360 and games, arts and crafts, laptops, and a printer.

-The Bradford Teen Center feels that The Hub belongs to the teens in our community, and that the teens must have a say in what is offered for programing and events at The Hub.
-Our Teen Representatives are the link between The Hub and the Board of Directors.
-It is the job of the Teen Representatives to talk to the youth visiting The Hub to find out what they want from the center.
-The Representatives then meet with the Director to talk about possible events and programs for the center.
+The Bradford Teen Center believes that The Hub belongs to the teens in our community, and that the teens must have a say in what is offered for programing and events at The Hub.
+It is the job of the Teen Representatives to talk to the youth visiting The Hub to find out what they want from the center, and then work with the Director to plan events and programs.
 We are always looking for more teens to be involved and become Teen Representatives.

 Who We Are